simp/pupmod-simp-svckill/README.md

 ```
     A default list of services to ignore is kept in the modules hiera data in
     parameter svckill::ignore_defaults.
-It it is spilt over several hiera files
+It is split over several hiera files
     according to services that are common, os family related and version related.
     The arrays are merged and sorted uniquely during catalog compilation.

     These services will not be killed unless they are removed using the knock out